sippyyy/Favorite-List-Github-Users/client_ui/README.md

 clone repo then run code

-open terminal at the root file:
+open terminal at the root file and enter the terminal as these commands:
 START SERVER :  cd server - npm i - npm run dev

 open other terminal at the root file: